 - Be conversational.
 Use the script to inform the questions you ask.
-Try not to read directly from the script - When speaking on the phone, smile it makes a difference in how you're heard - Use these calls as an opportunity to highlight upcoming section events or other opportunities with NCJW.
-Show people you're invested in them as members and fellow advocates, not just as voters - Keep calls brief - Don't discuss candidates or political parties with voters, keep it 501(c)(3) compliant - Record necessary responses, such as if the voter has already voted.
+Try not to read directly from the script - When speaking on the phone, smile it makes a difference in how you are heard - Use these calls as an opportunity to highlight upcoming Section events or other opportunities with NCJW.
+Show people you are invested in them as members and fellow advocates, not just as voters - Keep calls brief - Do not discuss candidates or political parties with voters - Record necessary responses, such as if the voter has already voted.

 Collect the following information: not home/no answer, had a conversation, wrong address/number, deceased, refused to talk/do not call, and wants to volunteer with NCJW.
-This will allow you to know whom to call again, who needs to update their contact information, and who else would like to join the next phone bank.
+This will allow you to know who to call again, who needs to update their contact information, and who else would like to join the next phone bank.
 To view an example, see our sample call sheet on the next page.
-Recording responses helps the phone bank coordinator organize their next phone bank and ensures people don't receive repetitive calls or a second call after they've refused.
+Recording responses helps the phone bank coordinator organize their next phone bank and ensures people do not receive repetitive calls or a second call after they have refused.